Volition (company): Return to Red Faction, Saints Row: The Third and Insane (2009–2012)

 Kulas had wished to return to developing a game centered around destruction, either through Red Faction or through a new intellectual property, now that console hardware had been advanced enough to handle such gameplay.
 Thus, the studio decided to develop a new Red Faction game, Red Faction: Guerrilla.
 From the poor reception of Red Faction II, the team had learned that destruction-based gameplay was not a good fit for a shooter set in narrow, enclosed corridors, wherefore the team opted for an open world instead.
 The game's development cycle lasted roughly five years.
-While Guerrilla was set on Mars, the next installment in the franchise, Red Faction: Armageddon, went in the other direction by being set inside a cave.
+While Guerrilla was set on the Martian surface, the next installment in the franchise, Red Faction: Armageddon, went in the other direction by being set inside a cave system inside Mars.
 A third game in the Saints Row franchise, Saints Row 3, was announced in February 2009.
 The game stripped away many features included in its predecessor to make for a more focused but overall still "over-the-top" experience.
 Under the name Saints Row: The Third, the game was released in November 2011.

 In December 2010, at that year's Spike Video Game Awards, film director Guillermo del Toro took the stage to announce Insane, a horror game developed in partnership with Volition, projecting a 2013 release date. del Toro later revealed that Insane would become a trilogy, with total development time spanning one decade.
 However, in August 2012, THQ announced that Insane had been canceled.

 In April 2011, it was announced that Kulas was retiring from the company, effective on May 2, with Cermak taking over his position as general manager.
 Following his retirement, he "goofed off" for about four years before he got back together with Toschlog, founding a new studio, Revival Productions, in 2014.
 The new company went to develop a spiritual successor to Descent named Overload, which was funded through a crowdfunding campaign held on Kickstarter and released in May 2018.